yowainwright/codependence/README.md

 - **Codependence** handles monorepos child dependency with ease and without bias! ✅
 - **Codependence** is immediate, via a [npm install scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts#npm-install) and build pipeline tools, such as [Husky](https://typicode.github.io/husky/) ✅
-- **Codependence** can be run along with npm scripts or in github actions. ✅
+- **Codependence** can be run along with npm scripts or in github actions ✅

 ---